Woodfired Pottery & Gifts

-In 1985, John moved his pottery and showroom to The Creamery Restaurant and Inn, a joint venture by the Thomas family, which included a fine dining restaurant, gift shop, and inn rooms in the renovated historic creamery building.
+In 1985, John moved his pottery and showroom to The Creamery Restaurant & Inn, a joint venture by the Thomas family, which included a fine dining restaurant, pottery, gift shop, and inn rooms in the renovated historic creamery building.

-His favorite pots are wood fired in a three chamber noborigama kiln, or climbing kiln, that was built by hand and is made of brick.
-This large kiln is generally fired twice a year just before the pottery hosts an open house.
+His favorite pots are wood-fired in a three-chamber noborigama kiln, or climbing kiln, that was built by hand and is made of brick.
+This large kiln is generally fired once a year just before the pottery hosts an open house.
 One small chamber in the kiln is reserved for salt firing, which increases the intensity of the colors created by the flames.
-The kiln is often fired with wood John sources from the restoration of the woodlands adjacent to Simply Dunn.
+The kiln is often fired with wood John sources from the restoration of the adjacent woodlands.

 Sustainability and care for the environment are a primary focus of owners John Thomas and Kathy Ruggles.
 Participants in the Conservation Stewardship Program (CSP), they received an award for practicing exemplary conservation and having the highest-ranked forestland enrolled in CSP in 2012.
 The Simply Dunn facility is powered by a 10.8 kilowatt 48-panel fixed solar array, which is connected to the grid, and provides all the power needed for Kathy and John’s home and business.
 The array was installed by the local company Next Step Energy.
 Gift shop items include local and fair trade gifts, arts, and crafts by local artisans.